SpineEventEngine/embed-code-go/embed-code-go/README.md

 The mode is selected by the mandatory `mode` argument.
 If it is set to `check`, the checking for up-to-date is performed.
 If it is set to `embed`, the embedding is performed.

 The tool can be executed as a binary file or as a Go file.
 In the latter case, the user must have Go [installed](#installation).
-The development version is `1.22.1`.
 The binary files are stored in the `./bin` directory.

 The code and documentation files must be prepared for embedding.
 The instructions are provided in the [Setting up documentation and code files](#setting-up-documentation-and-code-files) section.